httpwg/wg-materials/ietf96/minutes.md

 Chair: in terms of adopting a new draft we'd consider if it's general facilities for the protocol and there is implementer interest.
 There is scope for scope creep if we open up that discussion, think that it is general but not sure if there is implementor interest

-Julien: If there are many intermediaries that do the wrong thing, would like to know.
+Julian: If there are many intermediaries that do the wrong thing, would like to know.
 Do you use HTTP or HTTPs

 Dharsak: Both in our experience

 MN: Someone when and did the research on this.
 Bugs were in client libraries for media.
 Libraries consuming streaming video which is your core use case.

-Julien: Concerned with shaky relationship between byte ranges and other content codings.
+Julian: Concerned with shaky relationship between byte ranges and other content codings.
 Like to clarify that you really can't do a byte range request on something that has been dynamically gzip encoded - the outcome is logical from the spec but not intuitive.

 MN: Come up but not interest to pursue that yet.